Cold vs. Hot lead qualification is dead.

 These 3s will require an aggressive cadence cycle to keep warm.

 As you can see, using a modern lead qualification process won’t just help you understand where a prospect is in your sales pipeline, it will also help you diagnose your database and discover problems with your sales development strategy, database or messaging.
 EBQ has a great deal of experience working with companies’ databases and evaluating their database health.
 We’re always willing to have a conversation and take a look.
-If you want to look deeper into analytics around appointment setting, take a look at our measuring appointment setting article in our Ultimate Guide to B2B Appointment Setting.
+If you want to look deeper into analytics around appointment setting, read our post SDR Metrics That Will Make Your Team Successful.

 We know that these lead qualification criteria, process, and tools have made a difference in our business, and now it’s time to apply these strategies to yours.
 Take the time to evaluate your lead qualification pipeline, and see how our proven tactics will help grow your business.